Things You Can Learn from Watching Grandmaster Games

 However, there is a trick that can be used to help you to understand what’s going on in the opening stage, as well as to learn something new for yourself.

 You should pay specific attention to the opening lines of the Grandmaster’s whose opening repertoire is similar to your own.
 After the start of the Grandmaster’s game you can input the first 10-15 or so moves into a chess database of previously played high level games, to search for ideas and to understand the opening line better.
-You can use the Online Game Database to do so and from the Eco Code in the Game you can make a search on website Master Chess Openings to find the main line with variances to understand the opening.
-For some openings you’ll also find articles and videos here.
+You can use the Online Game Database to do so and from the Eco Code in the Game you can make a search (bottom corner) on Master Chess Openings to find the Main lines with variances.
+For some Openings you’ll also find articles and videos here.

 Try to understand the plan